yuriys-kentico/kontent-custom-element-samples/README.md

 # How to create a custom element
 You can find a detailed tutorial on how to create a Custom element in our [documentation](https://developer.kenticocloud.com/docs/integrating-content-editing-features).

+## Custom element devkit
+To make development of custom elements as easy as possible, we created a [custom element devkit](https://github.com/Kentico/custom-element-devkit).
+The devkit includes Kentico Cloud alike wireframe and mocked API to enable seamless debugging experience.
+It is also capable of minimizing all assets and preparing custom element for production use.

 ## Styling your custom elements

 By including Kentico Cloud default styles, you can make your Custom element look consistent with the rest of the UI.